Please note: Some of the content on this page was published prior to the launch of Creative Australia and references the Australia Council. Read more.

 A strong advocate for the artistic capabilities of young Australians, John understood the costs involved in study and training programs and established The Marten Bequest through a charitable trust.

-The scholarships are administered by the Australia Council on behalf of Perpetual as trustee.
+The scholarships are administered by Creative Australia on behalf of Perpetual as trustee.

 A list of previous recipients is available here.